kbrugh/meditation/README.md

 "In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
 These limits are to be found experimentally and experientially."
         -Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer.

 Neural systems are naturally amazing at pattern recognition, and this program takes advantage of that.
 As a tool, it allows you to program your own mind.
 This "self-metaprogramming" works by rapidly cycling through user-defined meditations mixed in with a flow of encryption-grade random character generation.
-This tool serves as a nice way to set a mental intention, entrain towards a desired brainwave frequency, and it also comes with a timer to create a set period of learning, relaxation, or productivity.
+This tool serves as a nice way to set a mental intention, entrain towards a desired brainwave frequency, and it also comes with a timer to create an intentionally-set period of learning, relaxation, or productivity.

 Watch this brief screen capture for a visual example of the Matrix Meditation App used alongside Junaid Kalmadi and Adam Hewett's new Brain.fm service for audio entrainment (a highly recommended service) https://www.youtube.com/watch?v=e5ovB_ImIVc